KushxKalsi/Web-Scraping-Python-Script/README.md

 python blog-extractor.py
 ```
 ### 2. How to Use
-- Copy the URL of Blog and paste here
+- Copy the URL of Blog and open blog-extractor.py file in any editor and paste it here

 ```bash
 # ✅ List your blog URLs here